ghengeveld/react-redux-styleguide/README.md

 ### Components

 - Separate 'components' from 'containers'.
-- Use a function for components, a class for containers.
+- Prefer using a function for components, a class for containers.
 - Use PascalCase for component names.
 - Put each component in its own directory, inside index.js.
 - Expose components as the default export.